hmartos/netflix-usage-stats/README.md

    The Extension Management page can also be opened by clicking on the Chrome menu, hovering over `More Tools` then selecting `Extensions`.
 3. Enable `Developer Mode` by clicking the toggle switch next to Developer mode in the top right corner.
 4. Click the `Load Unpacked` button and select the folder `src` inside the cloned repository.

+## Running Tests

+Execute `npm test` to run unit tests.
+A GitHub Action will execute tests for

 ## Build